MuhtasimTanmoy/notebook/distributed/distributed systems.md

     - Status
   - Heartbeat state
   - Endpoint state
-    - Collection of above two
+    - Collection of the above two
 - Seed node added only at cluster setup
 - Timeout value dynamically calculated
-- Akka has cluster singleton
+- Akka has a cluster of singleton
 - Consul extension lifeguard

  ### References